 Mode 7 - Designed for an external input signal with primary/secondary piping.
-The external input signal can be provided from a BMS, an EMS or an external control.
-The external input signal changes the boiler target according to a linear scale, as shown in Tables O and P. The control operates the boiler burner to maintain the boiler target at the system sensor.
-See Fig. 34
+The external input signal can be provided from a BMS, an EMS or a sequencing control.
+The external input signal changes the boiler target according to a linear scale.
+The control operates the boiler burner to maintain the boiler target at the remote system sensor.
+See Fig. 38.

-Fig. 34: Mode 7 Primary/Secondary Piping with External Target Temp
+Fig. 38: Mode 7 Primary/Secondary Piping with External Target Temp

 Mode 8 - This mode is for remote firing control of the heater via an external sequencer such as the Raypak TempTracker MOD+.
 The Boil Max setting is the heater shutdown temperature (max temperature).
 The heater is enabled via dry contact at the Enable/Disable connection at the low voltage terminal strip, and the firing rate is controlled by a 0-10 VDC signal from the external sequencer.
-A control signal of ≥ 0.5 VDC equates to minimum fire, and a signal of 10 VDC equates to 100% firing rate.
-See Fig. 35.
+A control signal of ≥0.5 VDC equates to minimum fire, and a signal of 10 VDC equates to 100% firing rate.